 Finally, this was a sort of meta-theme for the discussion, but it was touched on in nearly every single answer.
 Whether the panelists were talking about how you navigate politics at work or what you learned from diversity questionnaires or what happens when leaders run non-inclusive teams, the concept of trust permeated everything.

 Trust needs to radiate like spokes on a wheel.
 Your individual contributors need to trust their managers who need to trust those ICs who in turn need to trust the executive team to execute how they’ve promised and so on.
 Everyone needs to be able to hear what each other says and believe that they mean it and will follow through.
 When we’re talking about “what makes an inclusive leader,” one thing that scotches the whole deal is a leader who can’t be trusted.
-Even if their heart’s in the right place, once they’ve shown they won’t be inclusive or won’t create an environment that values everyone, what are their words really worth at that point?
+Even if their shown the benefits of inclusion in workplace and the heart’s in the right place, once they’ve shown they won’t be inclusive or won’t create an environment that values everyone, what are their words really worth at that point?

 We’d like to send another big thank you to the folks at Day One and the rest of the tremendous panel: Dionne Wright Poulton (Riverside Community Care), KeyAnna Schmiedl (Wayfair), Tom Bourdon (Staples), and moderator Shirley Leung (Boston Globe).
 We had a great day and a great conference.
 See you next time!